Skip to main content

 Saving the Extraction Agent

-To save the state of your Extraction Agent, use the "Format & Save" button at the bottom of the Settings pane.
-This will convert the schema into a standardized format and save the state of the Extraction Agent.
-Note that any changes that you make will otherwise be lost when you login again.
+To save the configuration of your Extraction Agent, use the "Publish Configuration" button at the bottom of the "Agent Configuration" pane.
+This will convert the schema into a standardized format, save the current state of the Extraction Agent and make it available to the Python SDK.
+Note that any changes that you make without saving the Agent state, will be used only when running extractions with the "Run Extraction" button.

-If the schema is being used in the Python SDK, note that this will result in the Python SDK using the new schema/settings for the Extraction Agent.
+Note that every time you publish a configuration, this will immediately result in the Python SDK using the new schema/settings for the Extraction Agent.

 Other Settings